 1) Represents inception-to-date losses incurred as a percentage of net premiums earned on mortgage insurance.

-2) Incurred losses in 2020, 2021 and 2022 across all vintages were elevated due to the impact of the COVID-19 pandemic.
+2) Incurred losses in 2020, 2021 and 2022 were elevated due to the impact of the COVID-19 pandemic.

 Components of Mortgage Provision for Losses